is the cognitive

 sentence, which is not associated with signs that have any original or

-primary intent of communication.
+.
 It is a general term of art used to

 capture a number of different senses of the word "meaning", independently